heidihuang-wav/quartz/content/private/drafts/draft-the cards i've been dealt.md

 I can't control everything.
 So be it.
 There will always be randomness and uncertainty.

 I won't go so far as to say I'm happy I had shitty cards to begin with.
 I'm not.
-At the same time, every one has starts out with _some_ shitty cards, they just take different forms.
+At the same time, every one starts out with _some_ shitty cards, they just take different forms.
 For what it's worthy, they make me appreciate the hand I now have.